 Getting to Know the Planet Mercury From a Scientific Viewpoint

 To understand what Mercury Retrograde is all about, you first need to get to know and understand the planet Mercury.

-Mercury is an airless world.
+Mercury is an airless planet in the solar system.
 It has the fastest orbit of all the planets, as far as circling the sun is concerned.
-It’s also the closest to the sun, and the smallest of the eight planets in our solar system.
+It’s also the closest to the sun and the smallest of the eight planets in our solar system.